 Parent and Carer Views

-As part of our school self evaluation process we value feedback from the whole school community.
+As part of our school self-evaluation process we value feedback from the whole school community.
 Children, staff, parents, carers and governors make an essential contribution to school improvement.
 Information from surveys, consultations, workshops and discussions inform our school improvement planning, which lists whole school priorities, sets high expectations and shapes the school’s curriculum, pedagogy and well-being.
 This process helps us evaluate our work and directly influence our future aims.

 Adult learning opportunities

 We are very lucky at Monteagle to have a dedicated adult learning space.
 Within this space we provide opportunity for parents to engage in discussion with other parents and with professionals working in a variety of fields.
 Parents can attend classes that help them support their child’s learning, classes that provide parenting support, classes that lead to qualifications and thereby back to work, or classes that provide an opportunity to learn a new skill and relax in the company of others.
+We also welcome parents and carers who would like to volunteer in school.
+Talk to Nicky about all of the opportunities for adult learning.